 Man U may be top of the premiership but which team is the most talked about on the Internet?
 Chelsea might have recently lost in the UEFA Champion’s League, but just how many people are interested in this?
 Carlos Tevez proving his worth for Man U?
+Apparently is worth more than all online casino revenues.
 Check to see if anyone’s been searching for the latest football gossip on any particular team.

 EPL Trends is your first and only stop to see instantly which team in the English Premier League is the most talked about on the Internet.
 Come back and check whenever you want – all results are updated daily so you know you’ll always be getting the latest news.

 The Latest Thrills and Trends in the English Premier League

 If you are looking for a lot of thrills (such as fatsuit wrestlers playing soccer, for example), look no further than what goes on in the English Premier League.
 The newly-promoted Leicester City is certainly getting a lot of positive attention.
 In its first 5 games, it has already been up against Manchester United, Arsenal, Chelsea and Everton (the latter three having ranked in the top 5 last season), and they have already amassed 8 points.
 An impressive feat, if the self-proclaimed experts may say so themselves.
 Much of the credit probably goes to the Argentinian power duo Leonardo Ulloa and Esteban Cambiasso.

 On the Man U front, skeptics may now have to take a step back and concede that they may have been too quick to say that £32M was too much to pay for Eliaquim Mangala and his infamous pink afro shagpile carpets.
 On his first run, he proved to be an excellent support provider for Vincent Kompany.
 They may just get (more than) their money’s worth, after all, as long as he keeps it up.
 And this could be the start of a very productive and powerful partnership between the two.